-Recommended Prep: Placement in ENG 22/60 or ESL 23 Learning to avoid black and white thinking with special emphasis on persuasive appeals and scientific conclusions popularized by the mass media.
+Prerequisite: Placement ENG 100 with ENG 100S or ESL 23 Learning to avoid black and white thinking with special emphasis on persuasive appeals and scientific conclusions popularized by the mass media.
 Crosslisted as PHIL 50.
 (3 hrs. lect. per week)